Endometriosis

 Prognosis

 Patients with endometriosis have fewer chances for childbearing and a higher risk for miscarriages and ectopic pregnancies than those without the disease.[38]
 Additionally, endometriotic lesions can spontaneously regress in approximately one-third of affected women who are not receiving any treatment.[39]
-According to different estimates, recurrence rates of endometriosis after surgery vary between 6 and 67%.[40]
+According to different estimates, endometriosis recurrence rates after surgery vary between 6 and 67%.[40]
 Potential risk factors predicting a possible recurrence have not been completely clarified, but the recurrent endometriotic lesions may arise from de novo cells or residual endometriotic tissue.[40]
 Medical treatment can be proven effective, but in 5% to 59% of patients, the pain continues to exist at the end of the therapy.[41]
 Even in cases of treatment cessation, pain recurrence has been reported in a percentage of 17% to 34%.[41]

 Complications